 I can go longer between epilation and the hair is so light, you can hardly tell.

 Is it ok to epilate your pubic hair?

-Yes, but as you know, it’ll be more sensitive (and time consuming) than other areas.
+Yes, but as you know, it’ll be more sensitive (and time-consuming) than other areas.
 I highly recommend getting used to your legs first.
-At the very least, work on bikini area first.
+At the very least, work on the bikini area first.

 You also want to pay extra attention to keeping skin taut and if you can trim the hair short beforehand, it will help prevent it from breaking during epilating.

 Is there a least painful epilator?

 The process of hair removal such as epilating is going to be painful or uncomfortable, no matter which kind you buy.
 That said, there are ways to minimize the discomfort.

 Buying an epilator with options will always be best.
 This way you can try speeds and attachments and see which ones suit you best.
 It should also have the wet/dry option as epilating in the shower seems to be preferred to those with sensitive skin.